 dt.entity.process_groupattribute to display the process group instance for which the log event occurred.

-Facets (displayed to the left of the table) provide you with an overview and the ability to filter the log data.
-Facets are automatically detected attributes of the data presented in the table.
+Available attributes (displayed to the left of the table) provide you with an overview and the ability to filter the log data.
+Available attributes are automatically detected attributes of the data presented in the table.
 You can use them to quickly filter the result table data for a specific log data attribute.
-Each facet displays the ten most popular values for that attribute.
-To filter all values for a particular attribute (facet), create and run a query in the log viewer search.
+Each available attribute displays up to ten most popular values for that attribute.
+To filter all values for a particular attribute, create and run a query in the log viewer search.